Nagle Forge and Foundry

 A tradition two thousand years in the making:

 Tradition means different things to different people...
 Some traditions are good, some are not so good.
 Some are a duty, some are a pleasure.
-Some seem increasingly meaningless, and some become increasingly meaningful as the years.
+Some seem increasingly meaningless, and some become increasingly meaningful as the years pass.

-For us at Nagle Forge & Foundry, one of the traditions that gives our lives meaning is our tradition of the greenpeople.
-Each year since 1996 we have been producing a yearly greenman, and a yearly greenwoman.
+For us at Nagle Forge & Foundry, one of the traditions that has given our lives meaning is our tradition of the greenpeople.
+Between 1996 and 2010 we produced a yearly greenman, and a yearly greenwoman.
 [We actually began making greenpeople in 1995... the 1995 Greenman Pin was an extremely limited production --but un-numbered!-- piece.
 Those of you who have a '95 have a very rare piece of the Nagle Greenman tradition.]
 They are simultaneously simple and complex, rare and accessible, un-pretentious and yet very much a vanity project.

 Our Greenpeople represent the most simple of concepts --a human, face, green leaves, Spring, time, re-birth, humanity & nature.
 And yet they also represent all the mysteries of life and nature, love and art.
 They are rare: In a world of mass production we make only 300 numbered versions of each man and woman (&, perhaps a dozen or two dozen --depending on the year and the number of versions we go through-- Artist's Proofs).
 And yet, they are accessible, we still sell our pewter Greenpeople for less than $50.- each.
 This is a vanity project for us, and part of our vain, out-of-touch-with-the-world outlook on life is that art really should be accessible and affordable.
 So we make them regardless of time and effort... we spend three months a year working on the masters, we don't look at the clock, we don't keep track of time, we don't have a deadline... quite literally we could not afford to do something like this more than once or twice a year: No price could adequately reflect the labor, effort and art that goes into crafting our yearly greenpeople, and so we put a modest price tag on them with the hope that all those who love them will be able to afford them... and that only those who love and treasure them will: For, those who love true art, don't judge a piece by it's price.